StevenTammen/StevenTammen.github.io/pages/about.md

 4. Biblical/Modern Hebrew

 I am officially triple-majoring in the first three, although I will have also taken six semesters of Hebrew by the time I graduate.
 (There is no degree program or minor for Hebrew at UGA).

-Outside of school, I spend much of my time studying and teaching the Bible.
-I am a Christian, and consider my faith a central part of my life and identity.

 My other activities cluster around the pursuit of perfection -- in design, in thought patterns, in character, and so forth.
 This takes the form of research and thought on a wide variety of topics in engineering, cognitive psychology, philosophy, and other disciplines as necessary.